linx-software/Postman_to_Production/README.md

      FROM dbo.Products;
     ```
     - Change the return options of the ExecuteSQL function to be 'List of rows'
-    - Add a SetValue function to the event that will set the response body to the ExecuteSQL result.
-To do this set the Target as '$.Result' and for the source, click on the edit button, then in the Response200 section select 'ExecuteSQL' (the result of the SQL query from the function)
+    - Add a Return function to the event that will set the response body to the ExecuteSQL result.
+To do this click on the edit button of the Value, then in the Response200 section select 'ExecuteSQL' (the result of the SQL query from the function)
-14. For the getProductByID event:
+15. For the getProductByID event:
     - Add an ExecuteSQL function
     - Set the connection to be the DB_Connection setting created above (in step 13)
     - Add the [SQL in the repo](https://github.com/linx-software/Postman_to_Production/blob/main/SQL%20Queries/2.%20SELECT%20WHERE%20ID.sql) to that ExecuteSQL function: